Sam Gurney, BSc (Hons), DipHE & MBACP Accredited

 In my work with children and young people's charities, I have supported young people who have experienced loss, bereavement, social anxiety, relationship issues and who have been young carers.

-As a School Counsellor, I work with children experiencing difficulties with parental separation, anxiety, loss, bereavement, difficult peer relationships, self-injury and anger awareness.
-Some of these children have had moderate learning difficulties such as ADHD or have been on the Autistic Spectrum.
+As a School Counsellor, I work with children experiencing difficulties with parental separation, anxiety, loss, bereavement, bullying, self-injury, anger, stress and low mood.

 I can use creative techniques to engage people in sharing and making sense of all their experiences whilst also building their self-esteem and develop new and existing coping strategies.

 Training, qualifications & experience